-Proposed measures to avoid or reduce shoreline and land use impacts are: The City Public Works Department will consult with property owners and neighboring property owners to ensure compatibility with neighborhood.
+Proposed measures to avoid or reduce shoreline and land use impacts are: None.

 6. How would the proposal be likely to increase demands on transportation or public services and utilities?
 The proposal is not likely to increase demands on the above.